gohugoio/hugo/content/templates/shortcode-templates.md

 * Named parameters
 * Positional *or* named parameters (i.e, "flexible")

-#### Positional vs Named Parameters

 In shortcodes with positional parameters, the order of the parameters is important.
-If a shortcode has a single required value (e.g., the `youtube` shortcode below), positional parameters work very well and require less typing from during usage by content authors.
+If a shortcode has a single required value (e.g., the `youtube` shortcode below), positional parameters work very well and require less typing from content authors.

 For more complex layouts with multiple or optional parameters, named parameters work best.
 While less terse, named parameters require less memorization from a content author and can be added in a shortcode declaration in any order.